Markov selections and Feller properties of nonlinear diffusions: Main Results

 \begin{remark} Let us shortly discuss the relation of Theorem \ref{thm: new very main} to the setting where \(a (f, x) = a(x)\) and \(b(f, x) = b(x)\) or, equivalently, where \(F\) is a singleton.
 It is important to notice that even in this case the semigroup \((T_t)_{t \in \mathbb{R}_+}\) is \emph{not necessarily} linear.
 Indeed, the nonlinearity stems from the possibility that the martingale problem associated to the coefficients \(b\) and \(a\) might not be well-posed.
 Furthermore, the example in \cite[Exercise 12.4.2]{SV} shows that the Conditions \ref{cond: convexity}, \ref{cond: LG} and \ref{cond: continuity} are \emph{not} sufficient for the \(C_b\) nor for the \(C_0\)--Feller property of \((T_t)_{t \in \mathbb{R}_+}\).
-In particular, this means that the ellipticity assumption \(a > 0\) cannot be dropped in the second part of Theorem \ref{thm: new very main}. \end{remark}
+In particular, this means that neither the local Lipschitz nor the ellipticity assumption \(a > 0\) can be dropped in Theorem \ref{thm: new very main} (ii) and (iii). \end{remark}

-For a nonlinear framework \emph{with jumps}, the \(\usc_b\)--Feller property was proved in \cite[Proposition~4.36, Theorem 4.41, Lemma 4.42]{hol16} under uniform boundedness and global Lipschitz conditions.
-Theorem \ref{thm: new very main} shows that in our framework one can weaken these assumptions substantially.
-To the best of our knowledge, Theorem \ref{thm: new very main} is the first result on the \(C_b\)--Feller property beyond the L\'evy setting (\cite{hol16,neufeld2017nonlinear}).
+For a nonlinear framework \emph{with jumps}, the \(\usc_b\)--Feller property was proved in \cite[Proposition~4.36, Theorem 4.41, Lemma 4.42]{hol16} under uniform boundedness and global Lipschitz conditions.\footnote{In the presence of jumps, there appears to be a gap in the proof of \cite[Lemma~4.42]{hol16}, as the map \(\omega \mapsto \omega (t)\) is not upper semicontinuous on the Skorokhod space of \cadlag functions.
+Indeed, by linearity, upper semicontinuity would already imply continuity, which is not the case.} Theorem \ref{thm: new very main} shows that in our framework one can weaken these assumptions substantially.

 The \(C_b\)--Feller property is of fundamental importance for the relation of nonlinear processes and semigroups.
 In Section \ref{subsec: viscosity} it enables us to derive a new existence and uniqueness result and a stochastic representation for certain Kolmogorov type PDEs.
-To the best of our knowledge, the \(C_0\) and the strong \(\usc_b\)--Feller properties were not investigated before.
-We highlight that the strong \(\usc_b\)--Feller property provides a smoothing effect which seems to be new in the literature on nonlinear Markov processes.
+To the best of our knowledge, the uniform strong and the strong \(\usc_b\)--Feller properties of nonlinear Markov processes have not been investigated before.
+We highlight that both provide a smoothing effect which seems to be new in the literature on nonlinear Markov processes.